mcdonaldcm7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

   8-print_array.c: This program prints n elements of an array of integers. where n is an integer input.

   9-strcpy.c: This function copies the string pointed to by the src parameter, including the null terminating null byte (\0), to the buffer pointed to by dest.

+  100-atoi.c: This function converts a string to an integer.